leoau123/exchange-rate/README.md

 **exchange-rate** is a API server that delivering real-time exchange rate data around 170 counties.
 The server given mutiple endpoints and serving different use case.
 Endpoint functionalities include getting exchanged rate date for all or specificed set of currenicies, converting amounts from one currency to another, retrieving time series data for one or multiple currencies.

 ## Outstanding
-Due to time limitation, there are lots of fetaure and sercuirty haven't implment and I will list it one by one.
+Due to time limitation, there are lots of fetaure and sercuirty haven't implment and I will list out one by one.

 **Feature:**
   - Fluctuation (Provide the rate changes from start date to end date, also providing higest, lowest and average rate between the timeframe)